Baqend/guide/src/jsclient.md

 ## Update

-After you have fetched an instance and have done some modifications, you usually want to write the modifications back to the baqend.
+After you have loaded an instance and have done some modifications, you usually want to write the modifications back to the baqend.
 ```js
 todo.name = 'My first Todo of this day';